THANK YOU ALL FOR THE LOVE AND SUPPORT AROUND THE GLOBE! WE ARE ALMOST THERE TO THE $10,000 MARK!

 I am the visionary behind my business with much help from my Mommy and Daddy.
-My community is my village and I just want my village to grow with me.
+My community is my village and I just want my village to grow along with me.

 Kendall Rae Johnson, Georgia’s youngest farmer, is a 6 year old, born and raised in Atlanta, Georgia.
 Kendall Rae, as she is known by most, has been playing in the dirt since she was 3 years old.
 She was inspired by the teachings of her great grandmother Laura "Kate" Williams.
 Although Kendall Rae doesn’t quite remember her great-grand, she remembers hearing her saying, "Don't throw my collard green stems away, put them back in the dirt."
 That’s when it all started…on a small, but mighty little patio pouch with Grandma.
 This tranquil and comforting place was where they planted seeds of cucumbers, peppers tomatoes and broken collard green stems.
 Kendall was fascinated by what was once tiny seeds or stems now had grown into a beautiful garden with colorful vegetables ready to be eaten by the family.

 At four years old, her parents built a larger garden bed around the premises of the property.
 She planted her favorite seeds in the dirt, and watched them grow.
 As the plant cycle started to bud and bloom, Kendall Rae’s little neighborhood friends were amazed by the growth of her garden.
 When the crop was ready, she would invite her friends over to help harvest her garden.
 They would all bring their playmate shopping carts and pretend to shop for all the ripened fruits and vegetable from their grocery store (her garden).
 As she took her friends around the yard, she would explain what type of plant she had grown, it truly became a regular fun and exciting thing to do in her own backyard.